 Best Seasons for Seeing Wildlife

-Mexico is something of a paradise for nature fans, with some of the most spectacular wildlife migrations passing through the country year round.
+Mexico is something of a paradise for nature fans, with some of the most spectacular wildlife migrations passing through the country year-round.
 Budding David Attenboroughs can experience breathtaking animal encounters across Mexico.

 Monarch Butterflies in Mexico

-In November to February, a rather wonderful migration takes place.
-In Autumn, millions of majestic Monarch butterflies make a 3000 mile journey south to spend winter in the warm climate of central Mexico.
+From November to February, a rather wonderful migration takes place.
+In Autumn, millions of majestic Monarch butterflies make a 3000-mile journey south to spend winter in the warm climate of central Mexico.
 To see this awesome spectacle for yourself, you can visit one of several Monarch butterfly reserves that are open to the public.
 There are sanctuaries in Mexico state and Michoacan.
 Mexico state has the Piedra Herrada and the Cerro Pelon sanctuaries.
 The two places to visit in Michoacan are El Rosario Santuario de la Mariposa Monarca and Sierra Chincua Santuario de la Mariposa Monarca.